systemd/mkosi/mkosi/resources/mkosi.md

 :   Same as `Include=`, but the extra configuration files or directories
     are included when building the default initrd.

-`Images=`, `--image=`
-:   If specified, only build the given image.
-Can be specified multiple
-    times to build multiple images.
-All the given images and their dependencies are built.
-If not specified, all images are built.
-See the **Building multiple images** section for more information.

-    Note that this section only takes effect when specified in the global configuration files.
-It has no effect if specified as an image specific setting.

 `Dependencies=`, `--dependency=`
 :   The images that this image depends on specified as a comma-separated
     list.
-All images configured in this option will be built before this image and will be pulled in as dependencies of this image when `Images=` is used.
+All images configured in this option will be built before this image.

+    When this setting is specified for the "main" image, it specifies which subimages should be built.
+See the **Building multiple images** section for more information.

 `MinimumVersion=`, `--minimum-version=`
 :   The minimum mkosi version required to build this configuration.
 If